sean915213/documents/Subscriptions.md

  #### User Profile Fetch
  Currently the app fetches the user's profile (via user/login) in the form of a `LoginServiceResponse` after retrieving/obtaining an access token.
 A property should be added to this response called `subscription`.
 The API will provide this value using the following logic:
- - If subscription information exists for user the API should follow the steps in [Subscription Validation](#subscription-validation) to ensure the subscription has not expired or been cancelled.
+ - If subscription information exists for user the API should follow the steps in [Subscription Validation](#subscription-validation) to ensure the subscription has not expired, been cancelled, or changed.
  - If subscription information does not exist the `subscription` property should be returned blank.

  #### Token Refresh